pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/Testing.md

 For example, if we were testing the flow in the feature where the user denies speech recognition access, then we would not expect the `startTask` or `finishTask` endpoints to ever be called.
-That would probably be a logical error, after all when the user denies permission those endpints can't do anything useful.
+That would probably be a logical error, after all when the user denies permission those endpoints can't do anything useful.

 We can prove that this is the case by using the `.unimplemented` speech client in the test, and then